trespaul/ssj-template/README.md

 This template allows future teams to generate the document and get the format exactly right.

+If you can't or don't want to use this setup, I recommend trying [Affinity Studio](https://www.affinity.studio/), which was recently acquired by Canva and made free to use.

 ## Usage

 ### Importing and setting up the template